mikki-messer/qaguru_homework_13_rift/README.md

 ### Jenkins build params

 - selenoidURL - the URL of the Selenoid instance to run tests on, default value: `selenoid.autotests.cloud`
+- browser - the browser, chrome, firefox, and opera are supported, default value: `chrome`
+- browserSize - the size of the browser window in AAAAxBBBB format, default value: `1280x800`

 Don't forget to create the `credentials.properties` file in the `src/test/resources/configuration/` folder with the login and password to the Selenoid